A CHANCE TO THRIVE

 23.1%

-of persons staying in a single adult shelter had a recent history of incarceration, with 17.0% being people released from jail.
+of persons staying in a single adult shelter had a recent history of incarceration, with 17.0% being recently released.

 Our Advocates